Get started with OAuth

 Access tokens are only valid for a short time, so a stolen access token is of limited use to an attacker.
 Applications can optionally remain authorized for a longer time by using refresh tokens.

-Login and authorization are done interactively using the standard web browser on the application's platform (e.g., Windows, iOS, or Android).
+Login and authorization are done interactively using the standard web browser on the application's platform (for example, Windows, iOS, or Android).
 Authorization is given with the user's informed consent.
 Users authenticate themselves with FotoWeb using the regular FotoWeb login interface.

 This allows users to log in with external authentication providers, such as Microsoft Entra ID, SAML, or Windows Active Directory.